paion-data/athena/docs/docs/filestores/index.md

 1. Swift Store - A file store that can map operations on a file to an underlying OpenStack Swift API.
 Athena has explicit support for Swift
-2. HDFS Store - File is persisted on Hadoop HDFS.
+2. Ali OSS - File is persisted on Ali OSS.

 :::tip